 Use air conditioning or screens on doors and windows to keep mosquitoes out of your home.

 Empty water from any containers so mosquitoes have fewer places to breed.
 Even small items like bottle caps can hold enough water for mosquitoes to multiply.

 If you have traveled to an area where Zika is found, or you have already been infected with the virus, practice safe sex.
-Use a condom for at least 6 months to avoid spreading the virus.
+Use a condom for at least 6 months so that you don’t spread the virus.

 The University of Chicago Medicine